Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Introduction

 This document outlines the Cyoda design for managing the download, analysis, and reporting of London Houses Data.
 The design is aligned with the specified requirements and explains the structure of entities, their workflows, and an event-driven architecture.
-The document includes mermaid diagrams to visualize workflows and relationships between entities.
+The document includes mermaid diagrams to visualize workflows and relationships between entities, with a focus on orchestrating the flow through a JOB entity.

 ## What is Cyoda?